hb9hkn/ha-addon-udp-logger/README.md

  It starts listening on port udp/514 when the add-on starts, generates the log file if it doesn't exist and cleans up the old log files if they exist.

 # IMPORTANT: Log rotation, compression and clean up
-Implement a simple automation to rotate, compress and remove old logs.
+Log file rotation, compression and clean up requires a restart of the add-on.
 Logs can be retains for a period defined in the add-on's Configuration page.
 The value can be between 1 and 30 days.
 ```
 alias: Restart UDP Logger Add-on Daily
 trigger: